 In 2005, Adam set up online musical instrument retailer Karacha from his home town of Bangor, Northern Ireland.
 "We offer school kids good quality-instruments at affordable prices.
 It's not a terribly original idea, but I identified a gap in the market.
 The business is doing well and continues to evolve."

 A year later he set up Sendmybag, following an unpleasant journey to an airport lugging suitcases only to be met with excess baggage charges on arrival.
-“For a fixed fee we collect luggage from students’ homes and deliver it to halls, and vice versa, within 48 hours, anywhere in the UK.
-It’s an excellent business, the result of trying to solve a problem - the basis for many good businesses.”
+"For an affordble, fixed fee we collect luggage and deliver it to wherever it needs to be.
+It's an excellent business, the result of trying to solve a problem - the basis for many good businesses."